mrocklin/thesis/outline.md

         distribute the best solutions.
 It doesn't adapt well to today's changing hardware

-How can the computer science community improve the situation externally?
+We discuss how the computer science community can improve the situation?

 *   State the demographics of both the types of problems to be solved and the skillset of scientific workforce.